XSEDE/oauth-ssh/README.md

 This repo contains the globus-ssh and globus-scp Python wrappers that make SSH and SCP compatibile with Globus Auth.
 The wrappers launch the ssh/scp process, pass it all user supplied arguments, monitor for the Globus access token request prompt and injects the access token. globus-ssh also includes utilities for managing access tokens.

 #### Supported Platforms
-Tested on CentOS Linux release 7.4.1708 (Core).
+Tested on CentOS Linux release 7.4.1708 (Core) and Fedora release 27.
 Please report other platforms.

 #### Supported OpenSSH Versions
 Tested with OpenSSH_7.4p1, OpenSSL 1.0.2k-fips  26 Jan 2017.
 Please report other platforms.